f5devcentral/f5-bd-cis-demo/cis-multicluster-config/README.md

 1. Create an HTTP monitor for CIS

    ![alt text](https://github.com/f5devcentral/f5-bd-cis-demo/blob/main/cis-multicluster-config/images/http_cis_monitor.png?raw=true "Configuration of the NodePort pools for CIS")

+   Where a long timeout is desired to avoid failing over when CIS controller is being updated.

 3. Create pools pool_bigip1_cis_healthcheck and pool_bigip1_cis_healthcheck using as members the master nodes of ocp1 and ocp2 respectively.
 Apply the HTTP monitor for CIS just created.
 These are shown as red in the next image.

 5. Create pools pool_bigip1_cis_nodecheck and pool_bigip1_cis_nodecheck using as members the master nodes of ocp1 and ocp2 respectively.
 Apply the gateway_icmp monitor.
 These are shown as blue in the next image.